cloudmesh-community/book/chapters/faq.md

 6. Carefully execute the relevant portions for you

-:warning: AS ALWAYS THERE IS NO GUARANTEE THAT WHAT WE DOCUMENT WORKS OR COULD NOT DESTROY SOMETHING.
+:warning: AS ALWAYS THERE IS NO GUARANTEE THAT WHAT THE CODE WORKS OR COULD NOT DESTROY SOMETHING.
 MAKE SURE TO HAVE A BACKUP.
 IF IN DOUBT RUN IN A VIRTUAL MACHINE IF YOU CAN.